Lake-Tuggeranong-College/Holocron/E Course/WebDev/Website Development Project 1.md

 # Task 1.3 - Timesheet
 ### Task Overview

-You are to submit a timesheet, written in Google Docs
+You are to submit a invoice, using a provided Google Sheet (on Google Classroom).
+The invoice should reflect the amount of hours you have worked on Project 1, and be used to submit to your client to be paid.

+You will build the invoice, including adding specific details and then submit as part of the GitHub Repository.
 ### Deliverable/s

 | Deliverables                        | Submitted via |